Hog Butcher for the World,

 The Hawks dedicated statues to Hull and Mikita on the east side of the United Center in 2012.
 A plaque with the words "Chicago Stadium - 1929–1994 - Remember The Roar" is located behind a statue of the Blackhawks greatest players on the north side of the United Center.

 * From the 1934 and 1938 Cup winners: Only right wing Harold "Mush" March.
-Goaltender Charlie Gardiner, and defensemen Lionel Conacher and Art Coulter, Hall-of-Famers all, were not selected.
+Goaltender Charlie Gardiner, and defensemen Lionel Conacher, Art Coulter and Earl Seibert (there in '38 but not in '34), Hall-of-Famers all, were not selected.
 Neither were should-be-Hall-of-Famers defenseman Taffy Abel and left wings Paul Thompson and Johnny Gottselig.
+Owner Frederic McLaughlin is also in the Hall.

 * Right wing Tony Amonte was with the Hawks at the time of the 2001 vote.
 Obviously, no one from the 3 recent Cups was selected.